 Don't know what content marketing is?
 Get the basics here: What Is Content Marketing? >

-The first tangible result that content marketing will achieve is make your online business more visible to search engines.
+The first tangible result that content marketing will achieve is make your online marketplace or store more visible to search engines.
 Most consumers research products thoroughly nowadays, via social and mobile, before making a purchase.
 The content that you publish online, and we do not mean just your product images and descriptions, makes your business more visible on search engines and on social media.
 People consume online content by the gigaloads.
 A lot of this content is instructional content, self-help articles, problem-solving internet posts, how-to manuals and business tips found on blogs, online publications and on YouTube.

 Want to sell men's clothing?
 Deploy lateral thinking - no, you don't need a Greek god with a six-pack (couldn't hurt, though..) - you write some content around men's fitness, cars and other toys, adventure holidays, etc. Google may not pay your Greek god much attention, but it will pick up keywords from your content and rank your website well if people are spending time on it, reading what you have to say.
 In that way, content marketing is good for your SEO.